xLSX285/EnterpriseG/README.md

 # TODO
 - More script optimizations!
+- Setting option to remove all inbox apps
 - Please feel free to let me you know if you have any ideas.